Device-to-cloud communications guidance

 - Device-to-cloud messages for time series telemetry and alerts.

-- Reported properties for reporting device state information such as available capabilities, conditions, or the state of long-running workflows.
+- Device twin's reported properties for reporting device state information such as available capabilities, conditions, or the state of long-running workflows.
 For example, configuration and software updates.

 - File uploads for media files and large telemetry batches uploaded by intermittently connected devices or compressed to save bandwidth.